How serious are the charges against me?

 What sort of punishment do I face if convicted of domestic assault?

 First-time domestic assault is a Class A misdemeanor and a conviction can bring up to 1 year in jail and up to $4,000 in fines.
 It can also have negative effects on your ability to own a firearm and on other family court decisions.
 Subsequent offenses can be charged as felonies, and multiple convictions of domestic violence can lead to 25 years to life in prison.
 A 3rd Degree felony may be charged if the complainant claims she has been “choked” as that term is legally defined.
+This could be charged as an Aggravated Assault.
 The range of punishment for this particular subset of family assault is 2-10 years in prison.

 How do I get charges dropped against me?

 The short answer is to hire the best lawyer possible.
 The many ways to get your case dismissed encompasses a long list, but it is never quick and easy.
 Most people who are embroiled in this mess, want it to go away as quickly as possible.
 Since the case resulted from a personal family matter, it is often thought that it should go away as a family affair.
 Unfortunately, once charges are taken by a prosecutor, the case becomes a public matter.
 Even if the complainant runs into the District Attorney's office and begs the Assistant D.A. to dismiss for the benefit of her family, her pleas are likely to fall on deaf ears.
 A good experienced defense attorney, like Ed Chernoff, will know how to argue the case to the prosecution.
 Sometimes the case must be set for trial to achieve a dismissal or reduction.
 Sometimes the case must be tried.